 Another part to look for is the bokeh pattern.
 It should blend with the frame and should not be like some random dots lying around.

-This image of the warbler is photographed from Munsiyari in Uttarakhand, India.
-Even though there is harsh light coming from the backside, the beautiful Bokeh rings in Pink and white due to light reflected from the Rhododendron flowers has made the background attractive.
+I photographed this warbler from Munsiyari, Uttarakhand, India.
+Even though there is harsh light coming from the backside, the beautiful Bokeh rings in pink and white due to light reflected from the Rhododendron flowers have made the background attractive.